arujitdas/Databricks_Deltalake/README.md

 4. Unified Batch and Streaming
 5. Full DML support

-In the attached notebook, I will try to explain the above parameters with a hands-on use case and with the help of Databricks Delta lake; in addition utilizing the above said benefits/parameters
+In the attached notebook, I will try to explain the above parameters with a hands-on use case and with the help of Databricks Delta lake